SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/join-split/join.md

 ````

 ### Types of Join
-Suppose there are 2 tables TableA and TableB with only 2 columns (Ref, Data) and following data:
+Suppose there are 2 tables TableA and TableB with only 2 columns (Ref, Data) and following contents:
 ### Table A
 | Ref | Data     |
 |:----|:---------|